Harsh12bhardwaj/Harsh12bhardwaj/README.md

-# Welcome Guys !!
+# Hello Guys !!
 It's about Me 🥹
-print('Hello World! 🌍')
+print('HelloWorld! 🌍')

-cout<<I'm Harsh Bhardwaj, a passionate Third-year Computer Science student at SRM Institute of Science and Technology👨🏻‍🎓
+cout<<"I'm Harsh Bhardwaj, a passionate Third-year Computer Science student at SRM Institute of Science and Technology,Kattankulathur👨🏻‍🎓"

 As a dedicated programmer, my journey revolves around creating innovative solutions and pushing the boundaries of technology.